 Creating a HIPAA Risk Assessment Template for Your Business

-Under the HIPAA Security Rule, all-HIPAA beholden entities must conduct a thorough Risk Assessment within their organization.
-HIPAA regulation is built on safeguarding the privacy and security of protected health information (PHI) or Electronic Protected Health Information (ePHI).
+Under the HIPAA Security Rule, all HIPAA-beholden entities must conduct a thorough risk assessment within their organization.
+HIPAA regulation is built on the premise of safeguarding the privacy and security of protected health information (PHI) or Electronic Protected Health Information (ePHI).

 - What kind of security policies does your business have in place?

 - Are your employees trained on HIPAA security requirements?

 - Physical: the physical assessment is an audit of your business’ physical premises to ensure that proper security safeguards are in place.
 Think about:

 - Are your health records kept in locked cabinets?